slsa-framework/slsa/docs/spec/v1.1/source-requirements.md

     -   The change description/justification
     -   The content of the change
     -   The parent revisions.

--   **[Immutable reference]** There exists a deterministic way to reference this particular, immutable revision.
-This is usually {project identifier + revision ID}.
-When the revision ID is a digest of the revision, as in git, nothing more is needed.
-When the revision ID is a number or otherwise not a digest, then the project server MUST guarantee the immutability of the reference.

 Most popular version control systems meet these requirement, such as git, Subversion, Mercurial, and Perforce.